veraschmitt/veraschmitt.github.io/_pages/about.md

 - Head of [XplaiNLP Research Group](https://www.tu.berlin/qu/forschung/forschungsgruppen/xplainlp) at the [Department of Electrical Engineering and Computer Science, Quality and Usability Lab, Technische Universität Berlin](https://www.qu.tu-berlin.de/menue/qu/parameter/en/)
 - Guest Researcher at German Research Center for Artificial Intelligence [(DFKI)](https://www.dfki.de/web/), Speech and Language Technology [(SLT)](https://www.dfki.de/web/forschung/forschungsbereiche/speech-and-language-technology/) group

-Research Interest:
 ======
-### **XplaiNLP Research Group: Advancing Transparent and Trustworthy AI for Decision Support in High-Stakes Domains**
+### **Research Interest of the XplaiNLP Research Group: Advancing Transparent and Trustworthy AI for Decision Support in High-Stakes Domains**

 At **XplaiNLP research group**, we are shaping the future of **Intelligent Decision Support Systems (IDSS)** by developing AI that is **explainable, trustworthy, and human-centered**.
 Our research spans the entire **IDSS pipeline**, integrating advances in **natural language processing (NLP), large language models (LLM), explainability (XAI), evaluation, legal frameworks, and human-computer interaction (HCI)** to ensure AI-driven decision-making aligns with ethical and societal values.